moranjon/Boop-MessengerApplication/README.md

 User Group Message:
 - When trying to send a group message, will be able to communicate through text to that specific group

-User Sends Image to Other User(s):
-- When trying to send an image, the user will send their image file

-User Sends Audio to Other User(s):
-- When trying to send an image, the user will send their audio file

 Show Password:
 - When trying to login, a user can select a checkbox to show password